There seem to be many opinions on the effect of pregnancy on migraines.

 Acetylsalicylic acid should not be used during pregnancy due to the risk of bleeding.

-Contraceptives should not be used during the first trimester of pregnancy.
+Preventive medications should not be used during the first trimester of pregnancy.

 Migraine treatment during breastfeeding

-All non-drug treatments are permitted.
+All non-pharmacological treatments are permitted.

-When it comes to preventive treatment, it is important to discuss suitable options with your doctor.
+For preventive treatment, it is important to discuss suitable options with your doctor.

 Summary

-Markku Nissilä, neurology specialist
+Markku Nissilä, specialist in neurology

 Frequently asked questions about migraines during pregnancy